Pallet Stretch Wrap Buying Guide

 Our stretch wrap is a highly stretchable cast bio-PE film that’s made from 51% rapidly renewable material and contains no chemicals of concern.
-Whether you’re looking for something to protect household moving boxes and furniture or wrap for commercial pallets, we’ve got you covered.
 Its clinginess secures items to themselves and the pallet while shipping and protects them from damage and moisture.
-Plus, all good natured® stretch wraps are made using 36-layer nanotechnology for better strength & durability with less petroleum so you can stretch your savings.
+Plus, all good natured® pallet stretch wraps are made using 36-layer nanotechnology for better strength & durability with less petroleum so you can stretch your savings.
 Even with the basics, choosing the right stretch film for your needs can be hard to wrap your head around – this guide will help!

 THINGS TO CONSIDER

 • What are you wrapping?
-Is it pallets or smaller items like boxes and other moving items?
+Is it pallets of food for distribution or something a bit heavier?

 • How many loads are you wrapping?
 Is it more than 15 a day?

-• If you’re wrapping pallets, what kind of load is it?
+• What kind of load is the pallet that you're wrapping?
 Are the items in the load irregularly shaped?
 Is your load light or heavy?

 All of these considerations affect which wrap will work best for you.
 Now let’s dig into the differences between them so you can pick the right one.

-ALL STRETCH WRAPS ARE NOT EQUAL.
+ALL PALLET STRETCH WRAPS ARE NOT EQUAL.
 WHAT’S THE DIFFERENCE?

 WRAP OR FILM?